Building Activity Management System (BAMS)

 Building permit number, levy and reporting changes

-Important changes were introduced to Victoria's building permit and levy laws on 1 July 2019.
-These changes affect the Building Act 1993 (the Act) and the Building Regulations 2018 (the Regulations).
+Important changes to Victoria’s building permit and levy laws commenced on 1 July 2019, amending the Building Act 1993 (the Act) and the Building Regulations 2018 (the Regulations).
 Further changes to the Act will introduce a cladding rectification levy on 1 January 2020.

 - the Victorian Building Authority (VBA) must issue a building permit number before a relevant building surveyor can issue a building permit

-- the VBA will have new powers to re-assess a levy after issuance of a building permit; and
+- the VBA has new powers to re-assess a levy after issuance of a building permit; and

 To assist in the implementation of these reforms, the VBA developed an online platform, known as the Building Activity Management System (BAMS).

 - accepts applications for building permit numbers (BPNs)